 Office Phone: 303-615-0631

-Samuel Jay, Ph.D., is an assistant professor in the Department of Communication Arts and Sciences at Metropolitan State University of Denver.
+Samuel Jay, Ph.D., is an associate professor in the Department of Communication Arts and Sciences at Metropolitan State University of Denver.

 He joined MSU Denver in 2011 as an adjunct professor and went full-time in 2014.
 Jay opened his own consulting company in 2015 called Jay Communication Solutions helping individuals and small businesses market themselves.
 He has developed and implemented content marketing campaigns, handled social media accounts of NCAA Division I sports teams and coached and managed projects for varied clients.
 Jay also produces and co-hosts a weekly sports podcast and radio show, called Sports Nerds, where he examines how sports influence our perception of things like race, class, gender and power.
 He also co-hosts a weekly podcast, called Unfiltered, where leaders in the craft beverage industry are featured, providing a behind-the-scenes look at what they do.